Pablo-Najera/cdmTools/cran-comments.md

     From: DESCRIPTION
     Status: Service Unavailable
     Message: 503

-Unexported objects imported by ':::' calls:
-  'GDINA:::aggregateCol' 'GDINA:::matchMatrix' 'NPCD:::AlphaPermute'
-  See the note in ?`:::` about the use of this operator.
 ```
 The DOI 10.1111/bmsp.12228 is valid (from the British Journal of Mathematical and Statistical Psychology).
 The `doSNOW` package is required to show a progress bar inside a `foreach` loop.
-The objects imported by the `:::` operator are very handy, efficient, and usable functions from the `GDINA` and `NPCD` packages that we have carefully inspected before including them on our codes.

 ## cdmTools_1.0.2 (May 17, 2022)